unknownman77/Base64Project/README.md

 # Base64Project
-A web-based Base64 encoder and decoder.
+A web-based Base64 encoder and decoder.<br>
+[venv file is not include]